pulp/plugin_template/README.md

 The first step is to create a `template_config.yml` for your new plugin.
 This file contains settings used by the `./plugin-template` command when generating new plugins and for future updates.

-The first time this file is generated. bootstrap this template.
-This will create a functional but useless plugin, with minimal code, docs, tests, and default Travis CI configuration.
-Later on we'll discuss exactly what each part of this template does and what to change to create a 'real' plugin.

 1. Clone this repository

    ``$ git clone https://github.com/pulp/plugin_template.git``